How to File Chapter 7 With No Money

 • $15 trustee surcharge.
 It’s the government, right?

 Fees for the two required courses – one before filing on pre-bankruptcy credit counseling and the other, after filing, focused on financial management – are not high.
-The courses are run by agencies outside the court, many of which are nonprofit; typically the cost for both should never be more than $50.
+The courses are run by agencies outside the court, many of which are nonprofit.
+Typically, the cost for both should never be more than $50.
 But if you can’t afford even that, you can ask the agency or organization for a waiver of the fees.

 The biggest expense in filing comes if you use an attorney.
 The debate about using an attorney is a strong one, and while most people involved with bankruptcy – the courts, trustees, attorneys themselves – believe it is wise to have one, you could consider filing on your own, otherwise called pro se.

 You may fairly ask: What is a “simple” bankruptcy.
 The answer: If you have no property other than your home and you can wipe out most of your debt, you have a “simple” bankruptcy.
 Be prepared to study the procedures and the laws in your local bankruptcy court.
-Knowledge is always power, so when filing bankruptcy it’s wise to inform yourself before filing on your own.
+Knowledge is always power, so when filing bankruptcy, it’s wise to inform yourself before filing on your own.

-Legal Assistance for Low Income Debtors
+Legal Assistance for Low-Income Debtors

-Legal advice for those in low-income situations comes in many forms.
+Legal assistance for those in low-income situations comes in many forms.
 Keep in mind there are many ways to address the cost of bankruptcy.
 A tax refund could be applied to attorney fees.
 One could stop paying unsecured debts and use that money for an attorney and ask the debt be addressed in bankruptcy.
 Property that isn’t exempt from bankruptcy could be sold; think jewelry, the antique furniture or painting passed down by your uncle, a car that isn’t necessary.

 In addition, legal help is available to those in need, though the availability varies by location.
 Some bankruptcy courts have free clinics to help people file on their own.
 Legal aid groups and pro bono attorneys will work for free.
 Call the local Legal Aid Society in your area, the state bar or check the web site for the local bankruptcy court to find information.

-Not Eligible for a Filing Fee Waiver?
+What If You Are Not Eligible for a Filing Fee Waiver?

-If you don’t qualify to have the fee waived, you could ask the court to spread out the cost in as many as four installment payments.
+You might pass the means test, yet still not qualify to have fees waived.
+If you don’t, you could ask the court to spread out the cost in as many as four installment payments.
 That means filing Form 103A, Application to Pay the Filing Fee in Installments.
 Typically a down payment on the fees also is paid when the application is filed.

 Filing matters if you are having wages garnished to pay your debts, something that is not in the least enjoyable.
 Filing for bankruptcy, placing the down payment and applying for a payment plan will put an automatic stay on the ability of debtors to garnish your wages, which will help you pay those fees.